 - changing project milestones

-- extending the timeframe for completing the project but not beyond 30 June 2021 (unless approved by the program delegate)
+- extending the timeframe for completing the project but not beyond 29 February 2024 (unless approved by the program delegate)

 - changing project activities

-Note the program does not allow for:
+The program does not allow for:

-an increase of grant funds
+an increase of grant funds.

-If you want to propose changes to the grant agreement, you must put them in writing before the project grant agreement end date.
-You can submit a variation request via our online portal.
+If you want to propose changes to the grant agreement, you must put them in writing before the grant agreement end date.
+We can provide you with a variation request template.